Yardie-/Dufus-Cam/README.md

 The full BOM including LCSC part numbers for both boards are in the boms folder.
 Also the gerbers are ready to just upload directly to JLCPCB for fabrication.

+### How to add it to your local Easyeda projects

+It's pretty straight forward really.

+The hardest part is finding your easyeda offline projects file.
+On Linux that's in ~/.easyeda/projects.
+Once you find it simply copy either of the folders in the easyeda folder to that directory.
+Then open easyeda and find it in your unopened projects.
+Hopefully it should all just work from there.

 ## So what's it look like?
 ### Dufus-Cam in 3D